The University will build a culture of philanthropy by engaging students, alumni and friends in the life, work and support of the institution.

-The College will increase the proportion of engaged alumni to 20 percent.
+The University will increase the proportion of engaged alumni to 20 percent.

-Engaged alumni maintain a deep affinity and connection with the College through volunteerism, communication, and philanthropy.
+Engaged alumni maintain a deep affinity and connection with the University through volunteerism, communication, and philanthropy.
 It is clear that our ongoing cultivation and stewardship of alumni and friends must be a priority.

 Alumni Engagement is determined by the number of donors, event attendees, and volunteers (less duplication) divided by the number of Alumni of record.
 To date, more than 45 alumni events have been held with a little over 1200 alumni in attendance and almost 500 alumni volunteers.
 Our number of alumni of record has increased from 24,729 to 25,031.
 The percentage of alumni engagement will be reported in July after the fiscal year closes.

 Increase the number of programming options at Homecoming, Westover, and chapter events with the goal of increased attendance and satisfied attendees.

 The University and the Alumni Association will revitalize the chapter structure, resulting in more participation in, and support for, chapter-level regional and on-campus events.

 Determine the top 15 chapter areas, recruit leaders for the chapter, engage in proper training, and send a AR representative to attend each event.